 Where is Kumartuli?

-North Kolkata.
+North Kolkata, between Sovabazaar and the Hooghly River.
 The main location is Banamali Sarkar Street.

 How to Get There